RefrainFr/refrainfr.github.io/_posts/2025-11-07-Generalizing-Wiener-Process-Variations.md

 $$
 by utilizing the Taylor expansion of the Moment Generating Function for X to get the desired result.

-By the independent increment property of standard Brownian motion we have
+By the independent increment property of the standard Wiener process, we have
 $$\text{Var}(S^n_P) = \sum_{k=0}^{m-1}\text{Var}((W(t_{k+1})-W(t_k))^n)$$
 and by the linearity of expectations
 $$\text{E}[S^n_P] = \sum_{k=0}^{m-1}\text{E}[(W(t_{k+1})-W(t_k))^n].$$